liorKreimer/MindsDB_Agent/README.md

 FROM defense_insights

-WHERE question = 'Which publisher appears most frequently?';
+WHERE question = 'What are the three most popular languages ​​in the dataset?';

 ##### Or ask in the Agent chat tab